kevinpettersson/scheduling-application/docs/RAD/rad.md

 #### Code/testing:
 2. The code has passed all our unit tests.
-3. The code is of high quality, follows suitable design principles, coding standards, and is written to be extensible for future development.
+3. The code is of high quality: follows suitable design principles, coding standards, and is written to be extensible for future development.

 #### User Interface:
 4. The appearance of the UI mostly aligns with the design of our Figma-prototype.